Everest base camp Helicopter Tour

 The best month for Everest Base Camp Helicopter Tour is from October to May, as these months usually have clear skies, stable weather, and good visibility for enjoying views of Mount Everest and the surrounding Himalayas.

-The helicopter on the Everest Base Camp Helicopter Tour typically flies at varying altitudes depending on the specific itinerary and the areas being covered.
+The helicopter on the Everest Base Camp Tour typically flies at varying altitudes depending on the specific itinerary and the areas being covered.
 However, it generally reaches altitudes ranging from 4,000 meters (13,000 feet) to 5,500 meters (18,000 feet) above sea level.
 This allows passengers to get a spectacular aerial view of the Himalayan mountain range, including Mount Everest.

-No, you do not need any previous climbing or trekking experience for the Everest Base Camp Helicopter Tour.
+No, you do not need any previous climbing or trekking experience for the EBC Helicopter Tour.
 The tour is specifically designed for individuals who want to experience the beauty of the Everest region without the physical challenges of trekking or climbing.
 It is a scenic flight experience that allows you to enjoy the breathtaking views of the Himalayas, including Mount Everest, without the need for any specialized skills or prior mountain experience.

 There are typically no strict age restrictions for the Everest Base Camp Helicopter Tour.
 However, it’s important to consider the comfort and safety of all passengers, especially younger children and elderly individuals.
 It is advisable to check with the tour operator or Helicopter Company for any specific age recommendations or guidelines they may have in place to ensure a safe and enjoyable experience for everyone on board.